Manikarnika: The Queen of Jhansi: Plot

 In 1828, Manikarnika is born in the ghats of Varanasi.
 She is raised by her father, Moropanth, and Peshwa Bajirao II in Bithoor.
-She is a favourite of the Peshwa and he has brought her up with a lot of love.
-One day Dixit Ji of Jhansi spots her facing a ferocious tiger fearlessly.
-Impressed, he asks Peshwa for her hand in marriage with Maharaja of the Maratha-ruled princely state of Jhansi, Gangadhar Rao.
-Dixit Ji is aware that the British are eyeing Jhansi and want to annexe the kingdom.
+She is a favourite of the Peshwa, and he has brought her up with a lot of love.
+One day, Dixit Ji of Jhansi spots her facing a ferocious tiger fearlessly.
+Impressed, he asks the Peshwa for her hand in marriage to the Maharaja of the Maratha-ruled princely state of Jhansi, Gangadhar Rao.
+Dixit Ji is aware that the British are eyeing Jhansi and want to annex the kingdom.
 He realises that her brave persona would play a crucial role in giving a tough fight to the British.
-The marriage takes place and as per the tradition, the king gives her a new name – ‘Laxmibai’ (or Lakshmi Bai).
+The marriage takes place, and as per the tradition, the king gives her a new name – 'Lakshmi Bai'.
 All these developments upset Gangadhar's brother Sadashiv Rao.
 He is friendly with the British and wants to usurp the throne.

-Laxmibai, after a few years, gives birth to Damodar and she is unable to contain her happiness.
+Laxmibai, after a few years, gives birth to Damodar, and she is unable to contain her happiness.
 Her joy, however, is short-lived as Sadashiv surreptitiously poisons Damodar.
 Gangadhar, at the same time, falls ill too.
 Knowing that his death is near, he and Laxmibai decide to adopt a son who will rule Jhansi in the future.
 Much to Sadashiv's dismay, his son is not adopted, and instead, ‘Anand Rao’, the son of a courtier, is named the heir.
 He was renamed as Laxmibai instinctively calls him Damodar Rao.
-Gangadhar passes away, and the British attempt to annexe the throne.
+Gangadhar passes away, and the British attempt to annex the throne.
 However, Laxmibai surprises everyone as she decides to take over the reins.
 She proclaims herself as the queen of Jhansi and challenges the British openly.
 When the British force her to vacate the palace, she walks gracefully into the village and is welcomed and greeted by a massive parade of villagers led by Jhalkaribai.
-She continues to live among the civilians quietly strategising to reclaim the throne.

-The rebellions from the Indian Rebellion of 1857 reach Jhansi where the revolutionaries led by Sangram Singh kill General Gordon and his officers.
-They further attempt to kill their children and wives but their attempts are thwarted by Laxmibai.
-She plans to conquer the throne of Jhansi back while Sangram Singh and his men join the rebellion in Delhi.
+She continues to live among the civilians quietly strategizing to reclaim the throne.
+The rebellions from the Indian Rebellion of 1857 reach Jhansi, where the revolutionaries led by Sangram Singh kill General Gordon and his officers.
+They further attempt to kill their children and wives, but their attempts are thwarted by Laxmibai.
+She plans to regain the throne of Jhansi while Sangram Singh and his men join the rebellion in Delhi.
 The East India Company requests the British government to appoint Sir Hugh Rose to salvage the situation and remove Laxmibai from the throne permanently.